Philadelphia Passengers Must Buckle Up to Reduce Injury Risks

 Every passenger should buckle up in a car service, taxi, or in a friend’s car.
 It is the obligation of the transportation company to provide seat belts that are in good working order, but passengers must choose to use them.
 Drivers who have friends in the back of their vehicle should also tell their friends to buckle up to reduce the chances of serious injuries the driver could potentially become liable for.

 Our personal injury attorneys in Philadelphia are dedicated to fighting for the rights of accident victims.
-Contact Flager & Associates at 215-953-5200 or visit www.flagerlaw.com today to schedule a consultation.
+Contact Flager & Associates at 215-953-5200 or visit www.flagerlaw.com today to schedule a case evaluation.
 Serving Philadelphia, throughout Bucks County, and surrounding areas.